|January 1||Genesis 1–2||Psalm 1–2|

 Why do a Bible study instead of listening to someone give a talk?

-It’s easy to defend preaching as a method of Bible instruction, because it’s so often exemplified in the Bible itself.
-It’s harder, however, to find biblical examples of Bible studies.
-But some of Jesus’ question-and-answer sessions in the temple precincts look rather like Bible studies.
-And of course we don’t need to see something being modeled in the Bible for it to be a legitimate thing for believers to do (think of all the perfectly acceptable jobs that aren’t actually exemplified in the Scriptures).
-While Sunday sermons should be a church’s primary means of delivering Bible teaching, a Bible study is a good additional method.
+Although preaching should be the church’s primary means of delivering Bible teaching (see 2 Tim.
+4:1–2), a Bible study is a good additional method.
 Its special value is that it gives people the experience of discovering truths from the Bible themselves, rather than being told those truths by someone else.
 You could say that a sermon gives everyone a pot of honey to eat from, while a Bible study encourages people to go to the beehive and gather honey for themselves.
-Or to use another picture, a sermon shines a flashlight into people’s minds, while in a Bible study the aim is for lightbulbs to turn on in those minds by themselves.
+Or to use another picture, a sermon shines a flashlight into people’s minds, while in a Bible study the aim is for a lightbulb to turn on in those minds by itself.

 I’ve been invited to lead a Bible study.
 How should I prepare?